harryhanYuhao/linuxsetup/distros/arch/bareboneInstall.md

 It is recommanded to use UEFI for all modern hardware (since 2015).
 Only consider bios boot if your hardware dates before that.

+I recommand to

+1. wipe the disk with `wipefs --all /dev/<device>`
+1. Partition it with `cfdisk /dev/<device>`
+1. Select appropriate partition type in cfdisk according to installation guide.
+1. format the disk with mkfs.ext4
+1. enable swap

 ### Mount the Partition